FactorPrism®

 While 311 usage grew 11% overall during the period, this headline number obscured crucial patterns:

-• The growth wasn't uniform but concentrated in specific service categories
+Growth wasn't uniform Concentrated in specific service categories

 2. The 2014 Pothole Crisis